nkvenom/cloudev-audionotes-final/README.md

 }
 ```

-The id of an item that should be updated is passed as a URL parameter.
+The id of an item that be updated is passed as a URL parameter.

-It should return an empty body.
+It returns an empty body.

 * `DeleteNote` - should delete a Note item created by a current user.
 Expects an id of a Note item to remove.

-It should return an empty body.
+It returns an empty body.

 * `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a Note item.